Felicitas Goodman

-Felicitas D. Goodman (January 30, 1914 in Budapest, Hungary – March 30, 2005 in Columbus, Ohio, USA) was an American linguist and anthropologist.
+Felicitas D. Goodman (January 30, 1914 – March 30, 2005) was a Hungarian-born American linguist and anthropologist.
 She was a highly regarded expert in linguistics and anthropology and researched and explored Ecstatic Trance Postures for many years.
-She studied the phenomenon of "speaking in tongues" in Pentecostal congregations in Mexico.
-She is the author of such well-received books as Speaking in Tongues and Where the Spirits Ride the Wind: Trance Journeys and Other Ecstatic Experiences.
+She studied the phenomenon of speaking in tongues in Pentecostal congregations in Mexico.
+She is the author Speaking in Tongues and Where the Spirits Ride the Wind: Trance Journeys and Other Ecstatic Experiences.
 Her work has been published mostly in the United States and Germany.

 Biography

-Goodman was born Felicitas Daniels in Budapest, Hungary in 1914, the first of two children.
-Her parents immigrated to Hungary from Germany and spoke German at home.
-She attended college at Heidelberg University in Germany.
-After World War II she immigrated to Columbus, Ohio with her three children; her fourth child was born a few years later.
-When her children were grown, Felicitas Goodman returned to school and earned a master's degree in linguistics and a doctorate in cultural anthropology at Ohio State University.
-She taught at Denison University until her retirement in 1979.

-In 1978, Goodman founded The Cuyamungue Institute in an area known as Cuyamungue, New Mexico to continue her research into altered states of consciousness and to hold workshops.
-After the publishing of Where the Spirits Ride the Wind: Trance Journeys and Other Ecstatic Experiences Goodman's following grew, primarily in the US and Germany, among "New Age" and "Neo-Shaman" practitioners as well as scholars in her field.
+In 1978, Goodman founded The Cuyamungue Institute in Cuyamungue, New Mexico, to continue her research into altered states of consciousness and to hold workshops.
+After the publishing of Where the Spirits Ride the Wind: Trance Journeys and Other Ecstatic Experiences, Goodman's following grew, primarily in the US and Germany, among New Age and Neoshaman practitioners as well as scholars in her field.
 Before her death in 2005, Goodman had published over 40 articles and more than seven books.
-Her book, The Exorcism of Anneliese Michel, was the inspiration for the film The Exorcism of Emily Rose (in which a fictionalized version of Goodman was played by Shohreh Aghdashloo).
+Her book, The Exorcism of Anneliese Michel, was the inspiration for the film The Exorcism of Emily Rose.

 A biography of Goodman in comic book form (Pueblo Spirits: in the life of Felicitas D. Goodman) was published by her daughter, Susan G. Josephson in 2014.

-Works

-Publications

-1945: Die Blaue Brücke.
-Fairy Tales by Felicitas Goodman.
-Karlsruhe: Schwerdtfeger Publishing House.

-1965: “Immer noch...”
-A Poem.
-P. 47 in Um den Schlaf Gebracht.
-Karlsruhe: Rüdiger.

-1969: “Phonetic Analysis of Glossolalia in Four Cultural Settings.”
-Journal for the Scientific Study of Religion.
-8: 227-239.

-1969: “Glossolalia: Speaking in Tongues in Four Cultural Settings.”
-Confinia Psychiatrica 12: 113-129.

-1971: “Glossolalia and Single Limb Trance: Some Parallels.”
-Psychotherapy and Psychosomatics 19: 92-103.

-1972: Speaking in Tongues: A Cross-cultural Study of Glossolalia.
-Chicago: University of Chicago Press.

-1973: “Glossolalia and Hallucination in Pentecostal Congregations.”
-Psychiatria Clinica 6: 97-103.